d2l-ai/d2l-en/chapter_multilayer-perceptrons/weight-decay.md

 ### Defining the Train and Test Functions

-The following code fits a model on the test set and evaluates it on the test set.
+The following code fits a model on the training set and evaluates it on the test set.
 The linear network and the squared loss have not changed since the previous chapter,